pooltogether/v4-docs/docs/design/LiquidationPairs.md

 The market condition is the difference between the token price on the liquidator and the market rate.

-For example: if the yield tokens are USDC and the prize tokens are POOL, then the liquidator price of tokens will be USDC per POOL.
+For example: if the yield tokens are USDC and the POOL are POOL, then the liquidator price of tokens will be USDC per POOL.
 This price may or may not differ from the current market price of POOL.

 There are three market conditions we will consider:

-1. When the market price of prize tokens is the same as the liquidator price
+1. When the market price of POOL is the same as the liquidator price
-2. When the market price of prize tokens is higher than the liquidator price
+2. When the market price of POOL is higher than the liquidator price
-3. When the market price of prize tokens is lower than the liquidator price
+3. When the market price of POOL is lower than the liquidator price

 ## Market Price Matches Liquidator Price